Jaganator16/qa-learning-journal/book-notes/README.md

 ## Structure

-- **`istqb-foundation/`**
+- **istqb-foundation/**
-  Notes and reading logs for the ISTQB Foundation syllabus.
+  Notes and progress for the ISTQB Foundation syllabus.
-  - `chapter-notes/` — Reflections and notes per chapter or section
+  - `chapter-notes/` — Notes and reflections per chapter or section
-  - `reading-log.md` — Simple log of reading progress and key takeaways
+  - `reading-log.md` — Reading progress and key takeaways

-- **`beizer-software-testing-techniques/`**
+- **beizer-software-testing-techniques/**
-  Notes related to *Software Testing Techniques* by Boris Beizer (added as reading progresses).
+  Notes related to *Software Testing Techniques* by Boris Beizer.
+  - `chapter-notes/` — Chapter-based notes and reflections
+  - `reading-log.md` — Reading progress and observations

 ## How I use these notes